 Macarena Mantilla, Local Journalism Initiative Reporter

 Macarena Mantilla moved from Ecuador to pursue her degree in journalism at Thompson Rivers University.
 She seeks to amplify the stories of people in the Tk’emlúps (Kamloops) territory.
-Growing up in Quito, Ecuador taught her about different cultures and obtained a rounded knowledge.
+Growing up in Quito, Ecuador taught her about different cultures and traditions.
 She is interested in reporting on social issues, mental health and human rights.
 She has covered stories that have focused on minorities in the community.

 “This is a call out to stand in solidarity, rejecting hatred in all its forms and working together toward a future anchored in respect, healing, and truth,” Kúkwpi7 Rosanne Casimir stated.